 - RN to BSN students are informed of the process for a competency based portfolio approach to assess prior learning.
 (Individual schools determine the published method and review/discussion with potential and incoming RNs).

-- The portfolio rubrics will be the guideline for the portfolio process to assess artifact evidence for each of the three content areas: Community and Population Focused Healthcare; Leadership and Management; and Research and Evidence-Based Practice/Spirit of Inquiry.
+- The NAC rubrics are the guidelines for the portfolio process to assess evidence for each of the three content areas: Community and Population Focused Healthcare; Leadership and Management; and Research and Evidence-Based Practice/Spirit of Inquiry.

 - RNs must have a minimum of two years of practice experience as an RN to qualify for prior learning assessment for college credit.